Hoss008/Ecom-Experts/V1/README.md

 some changes i made for better UX
-1- grey negative button when the quantity is zero 2-the checkout button are interactive letting the user know its done 3-fixed the color of quantity buttons in the review panel for better UI
+1- grey negative button when the quantity is zero
+2- the checkout button are interactive letting the user know its done 3- fixed the color of quantity buttons in the review panel for better UI 4- the next buttons works and led to the next section